hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/intro.md

 >> The Job object is responsible for creating and managing pods defined in a template in the Job specification.
 These pods generally run until successful completion.
 The Job object coordinates running a number of pods in parallel.

-As a prerequisite, we assume you have an introductory working knowledge of Minikube covered in the Minikube scenario of this course.
+As a prerequisite, we assume you have an introductory working knowledge of Kubernetes covered in the _First App_ scenario of this course.

 In the following steps you will learn: